-"FEMA" means the Federal Emergency Management Agency.

-"Flood" or "Flooding" means a general and temporary condition of partial or complete inundation of normally dry land areas from:

-- (1) the overflow of inland or tidal waters. - (2) the unusual and rapid accumulation or runoff of surface waters from any source.

-"Flood Insurance Study" means an examination, evaluation, and determination of flood hazards and if appropriate, corresponding water surface elevations, or an examination and determination of mudslide or flood related erosion hazards.

-"Flood Insurance Rate Map" (FIRM) means an official map incorporated with this ordinance, on which FEMA has delineated both the special flood hazard areas and the risk premium zones applicable to the Town of Mason.

-"Floodplain" or "Flood-prone area" means any land area susceptible to being inundated by water from any source (see definition of "Flooding").

-"Flood proofing" means any combination of structural and non-structural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitation facilities, structures and their contents.

-"Floodway" - see "Regulatory Floodway".

-"Functionally dependent use" means a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water.
-The term includes only docking and port facilities that are necessary for the loading/unloading of cargo or passengers, and ship building/repair facilities but does not include long-term storage or related manufacturing facilities.

-"Highest adjacent grade" means the highest natural elevation of the ground surface prior to construction next to the proposed walls of a structure.

-"Historic Structure" means any structure that is:

-- (a) Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - (b) Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - (c) Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or - d) Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either:
+- "FEMA" means the Federal Emergency Management Agency. - "Flood" or "Flooding" means a general and temporary condition of partial or complete inundation of normally dry land areas from: - (1) the overflow of inland or tidal waters. - (2) the unusual and rapid accumulation or runoff of surface waters from any source. - "Flood Insurance Study" means an examination, evaluation, and determination of flood hazards and if appropriate, corresponding water surface elevations, or an examination and determination of mudslide or flood related erosion hazards. - "Flood Insurance Rate Map" (FIRM) means an official map incorporated with this ordinance, on which FEMA has delineated both the special flood hazard areas and the risk premium zones applicable to the Town of Mason. - "Flood Opening" means an opening in a foundation or enclosure wall that allows automatic entry and exit of floodwaters.
+See FEMA "Technical Bulletin 1, Openings in Foundation Walls and Walls of Enclosures." - "Floodplain" or "Flood-prone area" means any land area susceptible to being inundated by water from any source (see definition of "Flooding"). - "Flood proofing" means any combination of structural and non-structural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitation facilities, structures and their contents. - "Floodway" see "Regulatory Floodway". - "Highest adjacent grade" means the highest natural elevation of the ground surface prior to construction next to the proposed walls of a structure. - "Historic Structure" means any structure that is: - (a) Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - (b) Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - (c) Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or

-- (1) By an approved state program as determined by the Secretary of the Interior, or - (2) Directly by the Secretary of the Interior in states without approved programs.
+- d) Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - (1) By an approved state program as determined by the Secretary of the Interior, or - (2) Directly by the Secretary of the Interior in states without approved programs.